 We found 4 orthopedic surgeons who accept Humana Basic 6850/HMO Premier near Watertown, WI.

-Dr. Steven Pals is a medical specialist in orthopedics/orthopedic surgery and sports medicine.
-He is professionally affiliated with UW Health Partners Watertown Regional Medical Center (WRMC).
-After completing medical school at Tufts University School of Medicine, Dr. Pals performed his residency at Fitzsimons Army Medical Center.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Steven Pals practices orthopedics/orthopedic surgery and sports medicine.
+Dr. Pals is professionally affiliated with UW Health Partners Watertown Regional Medical Center (WRMC).
+After attending Tufts University School of Medicine, he completed his residency training at Fitzsimons Army Medical Center.
+He honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Clinical interests: Sports Health

-Dr. Terry Roman's areas of specialization are orthopedics/orthopedic surgery and sports medicine; he sees patients in Johnson Creek, WI and Watertown, WI.
-He accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-After attending A.T.
-Still University, Kirksville College of Osteopathic Medicine for medical school, he completed his residency training at a hospital affiliated with Michigan State University (MSU).
-Dr. Roman is affiliated with UW Health Partners Watertown Regional Medical Center (WRMC).
+Dr. Terry Roman is a physician who specializes in orthopedics/orthopedic surgery and sports medicine.
+He studied medicine at A.T.
+Still University, Kirksville College of Osteopathic Medicine.
+For his professional training, Dr. Roman completed a residency program at a hospital affiliated with Michigan State University (MSU).
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Roman accepts.
+He is affiliated with UW Health Partners Watertown Regional Medical Center (WRMC).

 Clinical interests: Elbow Problems, Knee Problems, Ankle Problems, Injuries